Calculus

 By Deane Barker

-Calculus is the hard substance that plaque forms on your teeth if it’s not removed – otherwise known as “tartar.”
+Calculus is the hard substance that plaque turns into if it’s not removed – otherwise known as “tartar.”
+This is the stuff that the dental hygenist is scraping off your teeth during your visit.
 It can also refer to a hard mass of some kind, often one in the kidney or the bladder.

 The name comes from the Latin word for “pebble,” which is why it’s also used to refer to the branch of mathematics, as stones were once used as a rudimentary calculation tool.